on September 28, 2021 (last modified on April 21, 2022) • 14 minute read

 “It’s not just about the hard numbers, it’s about the story those numbers are telling,” Gaudio summarizes.
 “Once a client understands our diligence in analyzing the data regularly and their own ability to access those metrics in our easy-to-understand reports, we find the relationship transforms into a true partnership.”

-One way to create more transparency with clients and build trust is to explain the story behind all the data shared in your reports.
+One way to create more transparency with clients and build trust is to explain the story behind all the data obtained from your client dashboard software and shared in your reports.
 To earn client loyalty, always explain why the metrics in your reports matter and what they mean.

 At Structured Agency, Nick Shackelford shares how agency reporting helped improve transparency with clients, which, in turn, helps boost client confidence in their abilities and work.